Deltares-research/delta-enigma/docs/source/01_data_guidelines/03_folder_structure.md

 - All folder names should use lowercase letters and hyphens for spaces
 - Date folders should include both numerical day of year and calendar date
 - File names should be descriptive while following the established pattern
-- Each level of the hierarchy serves a specific organizational purpose

 ## Python Implementation